pcwilliams1258/MultiBet/docs/LOGS.md

 - [x] Confirmed that the CI pipeline failed as expected due to the test suite being out of sync, which will be resolved in the next issue.

 ---

+## Issue #84 Entry

+- **GitHub Issue:** #84
+- **Pull Request:** #[*your_pull_request_number*]

+**Final Prompt Chain:**
+1.  **Initial Prompt:** "Ok great, #83 is now resolved, let's get started on #84 (T-1 and INFRA-7)."
+2.  **Refinement 1 (Troubleshooting):** "Great, please review all the other tests to determine if I need to edit or remove any of them."
+3.  **Refinement 2 (PR Text):** "Ok great, can you give me the PR md for this PR."
+4.  **Refinement 3 (Explanation):** "Thanks, please now give me the /explain md to add to LOGS."

+**AI Explanation Summary:**
+This work completed the CI/CD overhaul by synchronizing the repository's test suite and documentation with the new, unified pipeline.
+The primary action was to refactor the repository's internal validation tests.
+The test file `tests/test_branch_protection_setup.py` was updated to correctly check for the new CI job names (`quality-and-tests`, `security`), ensuring the tests accurately reflect the new workflow.
+Obsolete test files that targeted now-deleted workflows, such as `test_log_updater_workflow.py` and `test_workflow_validation.py`, were removed to clean up the test suite.

+Concurrently, the founder-facing documentation was aligned.
+The branch protection guide (`.github/BRANCH_PROTECTION_SETUP.md`) was updated with the new, simplified list of required status checks, and the obsolete implementation summary was deleted.
+This ensures all documentation is consistent and actionable, providing a clear path for the final manual configuration step.

+**Validation Checklist:**
+- [x] Verified that `tests/test_log_updater_workflow.py` and `tests/test_workflow_validation.py` were deleted.
+- [x] Confirmed that `tests/test_branch_protection_setup.py` was updated with the new test logic.
+- [x] Verified that `.github/BRANCH_PROTECTION_SETUP.md` was overwritten with the new, simplified guide.
+- [x] Confirmed that `.github/BRANCH_PROTECTION_IMPLEMENTATION.md` was deleted.
+- [x] Opened a pull request and observed that all CI/CD checks, including "Quality Checks & Tests" and "Security Audits," passed successfully with green checkmarks.

+---